 Students do 60 credits per semester.
-The following are the usual rules, but they Director.
+The following are the usual rules, but they may be varied in exceptional circumstances by agreement with the Programme Director.
 In S7 students take PHYS40580 (level 4 version of third year lab, 10 credits) and in S8 PHYS40182 (MPhys Project, 20 credits), leaving 50 and 40 credits of options in semesters 7 and 8 respectively.
-As far as possible, gaps in third year core (usually Solid State and/or Particle and Nuclear Physics) must be (Mathematical Methods in Physics) cannot be taken. covered.
+As far as possible, gaps in third year core (usually Condensed Matter and/or Particle and Nuclear Physics) must be covered.
 At least 90 credits of level 4 material must be taken in the fourth year.